damianavila/RISE/README.md

 ## Installation

-From the most simple to the most complex one:
+From the most simple to the most complex one, you have 3 options:

-1. Using conda:
+1 - Using conda (recommended):

 ```
 conda install -c damianavila82 rise
 ```

-2. Using pip:
+2 - Using pip (less recommended):

 ```
 pip install RISE